DirtyHairy/rustlings/README.md

 # Building

-You need Rust, Cargo and SDL installed.
+You need Rust, Cargo and SDL2 installed.
 Do

 ```
    % cargo build -r